training : microsoft outlook

 Training on Microsoft Outlook is available in the following versions:

-This special offer applies to every on-site class that you schedule prior to July 1, 2014, with the class occurring any time between July and December, 2014.
+This special offer applies to every on-site class that you schedule prior to September 1, 2018, with the class occurring any time before December 31, 2018.

 Get out your calendar and plan your training for the year because you're about to save big!
 Contact David to get started.